iliags/LyraGameVault/Types/Lyra/LyraUserFacingExperienceDefinition.md

 #DataAsset

-Configures how a game mode is access from the Frontend
+Configures how a game mode is accessed from the Frontend